Employee Benefits & Compensation Ideas for Your Workforce

 - Benefits at work – office Olympics, library

-Engagement surveys show that 50% of employees would leave their job for better benefits.
+Engagement surveys show that 50% of employees would leave their job for better employee benefits.

 So, benefits are definitely important.
-I have listed down some points highlighting the importance of employee benefits:
+We have listed down some points highlighting the importance of employee benefits:

 For employees to perform their best, they need to be completely focused.
 Most of the times they can’t focus because they are worried about things at home.
 These include paying medical bills, giving their children the best facilities and more.